Start with the video first to get a better grasp of the topic!

 Overview

-You can visually design which attributes and icons need to be displayed on the card.
-You can also set a default list of ToDo for each card type.
+You can also design which attributes and icons appear on the card and set a default ToDo list for each type.

 Navigation

-Navigate to the breadcrumb at the top and hover over the Project name, expand the Execute module, and select Execution Board.
-Go to More Options, and select Card Settings.
+Navigate to the top breadcrumb, hover over the Project name, expand the Execute module, and select Work Hub.Then click More Options > Card Settings

 Default Board Lane